-SchoolTutoring Academy’s tutoring programs for Winooski students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Winooski students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Winooski District Curriculum Used in Our In-Home Tutoring Programs

 JFK Elementary School, Winooski Middle School, and Winooski High School are the three schools served by the Winooski School District.
 The district believes that all students can be educated and it is their aim to do so.
 The district is committed to collecting data in order to understand how best to give students what they need to be successful in their academic pursuits.

 We currently cover the following Winooski-area school district: Winooski School District.

 Educating Our Parents: Understanding the Winooski District Curriculum

 The Winooski School District follows the Common Core State Standards (CCSS), a set of standards that establishes universal benchmarks for core subjects to be adopted by all participating schools nationwide.
 Students are tested using the New England Common Assessment Program (NECAP).
 Winooski teachers work with assessment materials to tailor the curriculum to cover tasks and skills that will be needed for success on the NECAP assessments.

 The reading curriculum, based on the Anchor Standards for English set by the CCSS, covers the foundation skills of fluency, word recognition, phonics, and interpreting the craft and structure of informational texts for lower grades and response to text and interaction with poetry, narratives, and reports for higher grades.
 In a commitment to career readiness, Winooski High School offers business courses to teach information processing, accounting, and personal finance.